-We first developed a baseline scenario for the year 2015 using the global dataset of Ae. aegypti and Ae. albopictus occurrence (see "Global mosquito occurrence data" section) 45,59 and a set of environmental and socioeconomic predictors (see "Environmental and socioeconomic predictors (see "Environmental and socioeconomic covariates" section).
+We first developed a baseline scenario for the year 2015 using the global dataset of Ae. aegypti and Ae. albopictus occurrence (see "Global mosquito occurrence data" section) and a set of environmental and socioeconomic predictors (see "Environmental and socioeconomic covariates" section).
 In a BRT modelling framework, pseudo-absences need to be generated to allow for discrimination between areas where the mosquitoes can persist and to identify biases in reporting.
-We used a previously described approach using background points from the Global Biodiversity Information Facility and the inverse of an Aedes temperature suitability mask "with an equal ratio between presence and absence points and no threshold applied.
+We used a previously described approach using background points from the Global Biodiversity Information Facility and the inverse of an Aedes temperature suitability mask with an equal ratio between presence and absence points and no threshold applied.
 From that, we constructed 100 submodels to derive the mean prediction map and model-fitting uncertainty using the SEEG-SDM package in R.